neos/fusion-form/Documentation/FusionRuntimeReference.rst

 Neos.Fusion.Form:Runtime.RuntimeForm
 ------------------------------------

-The runtime form prototype will pass the submitted data from namespace `identifier` to the `process` until this is finished.
+The runtime form prototype will pass the submitted data from `namespace` to the `process` until this is finished.
 Afterwards the resulting `data` is passed to the `action`.

 The algorithm is as follows: